FlawlessPT/yellow-project/README.md

 ### Monitoring

-To be always up to date on possible crashes and errors of our apps we have decided to use [Sentry](https://sentry.io/welcome) for that.
+To be always up to date on possible crashes and errors of our apps we have decided to use [Sentry](https://sentry.io/welcome).

 Each project will need to configure its own Sentry projects, but using a company account is recommended.